What is a Cybersecurity risk audit?

 But many clients ask; what exactly is a cybersecurity risk audit?
 How does an internal IT audit help my business and what does it tell me that I didn’t already know?
-If you have questions about about information security audits, you’ve come to the right place.
+If you have questions about information security audits, you’ve come to the right place.

 To answer all this and more, we’ll be taking a look at each of the constituent steps that make up a cybersecurity risk audit.